Why Most Agencies Leave 40% of Their Margin on the Table

 - Total monthly revenue: $10,000

-Credit reselling: slightly more margin, dramatically more consistent.
+Credit reselling: more margin and far more consistent, because each client funds their own usage.
 No surprise viral months.
-No clients quietly losing money.
+No clients quietly losing you money.

 Bonus: credit reselling lets you raise prices over time without renegotiating the base monthly.
 Add 10% to credit pack pricing every quarter.
 Clients barely notice.